helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 26. So the value iteration algorithm consists of repeatedly applying the operator B to the vector V.
 27. The max comes from step 2, and the stuff inside the max comes from step 1.
 28. So the reward is a stacked vector of rewards at all states for action A.
-29. And T is a matrix of transitions for action A, such that T is the probability that S prime equals I, given that S equals J.
+29. And T is a matrix of transitions for action A, such that T is the probability that s' equals I, given that S equals J.
 30. And we took the action A.
 31. Now, one interesting property that we can show is that V star, is a fixed point of B.
 32. What is V star?
 33. V star is the value function for the optimal policy.
 34. So if we can get V star, then we will recover the optimal policy.
-35. V star is equal to the max over A of RSA plus gamma, times the expected value of V star S prime.
+35. V star is equal to the max over A of RSA plus γ, times the expected value of V star s'.
 36. Right?
 37. So if we find a value function, if we find a vector that satisfies this equation, we found the optimal value function.
 38. And if we use the argmax policy with a solution, we find that the value function is equal to the maximum value function of RSA plus gamma.